-- The Oral Exam consists of three sections: - An oral consecutive skills interpreting test, and - o A two-part oral sight translation skills test, and - o An oral simultaneous skills interpreting test. - Candidates must pass the oral exam and/or oral proficiency interview within 2 years of passing the written exam, or they may be required to retake the written exam. - In order to become eligible for retesting on the written exam, those candidates who failed the written exam or who did not pass the oral exam and/or OPI within 2 years of passing the written exam may be required to attend the Nevada Orientation Workshop, as approved by the AOC Credentialed Court Interpreters' Program. - Candidates will not be allowed to take the oral exam in Nevada more than twice per calendar year, and no candidate shall be permitted to take the same version of the exam more than twice. - Fees for examinations and other credentialing events will be set by the State Court Administrator with the fees for out-of-state residents being set at a rate that is at least twice what is charged to Nevada residents.
+- The Oral Exam consists of three sections: - o A two-part oral sight translation skills test - o An oral consecutive skills interpreting test - An oral simultaneous skills interpreting test - Candidates must pass the oral exam or oral proficiency interview within 7 years of passing the written exam, or they may be required to retake the written exam. - To become eligible for retesting on the written exam, those candidates who failed the written exam or who did not pass the oral exam or OPI within 2 years of passing the written exam may be required to attend the Nevada Orientation Workshop, as approved by the Nevada Certified Court Interpreters' Program. - Candidates will not be allowed to take the oral exam in Nevada more than twice per calendar year, and no candidate shall be permitted to take the same version of the exam more than twice. - Fees for examinations and other credentialing events will be set by the State Court Administrator with the fees for out-of-state residents being set at a rate that is at least twice what is charged to Nevada residents.